-Hate crimes case in Arbery killing now in hands of jury
+All 3 defendants convicted of hate crimes in Arbery killing

 Travis McMichael’s attorney, Amy Lee Copeland, told the jury that prosecutors presented no evidence that he “ever spoke to anyone about Mr. Arbery’s death in racial terms.”
 She said her client opened fire in self-defense after Arbery tried to take away his shotgun.

 Greg McMichael’s attorney, A.J.
-Balbo, argued that his client initiated the chase not because Arbery was a Black man, but because he was “THE man” the McMichaels had seen in security camera videos taken from a neighboring house under construction.
+Balbo, argued that his client initiated the chase not because Arbery was a Black man, but because he was “THE man” the McMichaels had seen in security camera videos taken from a nearby house under construction.

-The McMichaels and Bryan were all convicted of murder last fall in a Georgia state court.
-The U.S. Justice Department charged them separately in federal court with hate crimes, alleging that all three men violated Arbery’s civil rights and targeted him because he’s Black.
+The McMichaels and Bryan, convicted of murder last fall in a Georgia state court, pleaded not guilty to the federal charges.

-Regardless of the outcome of the hate crimes case, the McMichaels have been sentenced to life in prison without parole for their murder convictions.
-Bryan also received a life sentence, with parole possible only after he’s served at least 30 years.

 FBI agents uncovered roughly two dozen racist text messages and social media posts from the McMichaels and Bryan in the years and months preceding the shooting.